AbdullahQN/InstantAttendance/README.md

 > The system is now able to span a table view containning dates and students for each particular section, eather from Home or after taking the attendance.
 > see more at: [TableView for Android](https://github.com/evrencoskun/TableView).

+- [x] Taking attendance functionality.
+> The system now is cabable of syncing new attendance with our database.

 Todo:
-- [ ] Taking attendance functionality.
 - [ ] TensorFlowLight integration of MTCNN and Facenet in different scenarios:

 | ML | Solution 1 | Solution 2 |
 | --- | --- | --- |